t3knoid/homelab/iscsi.md

 3. **Data Transfer**
    Reads/writes pass over the network transparently.
 To the operating system, it looks and behaves like a locally attached disk.

-This design allows iSCSI to support virtual machine storage, snapshots, backups, replication, and more—using the same network that supports your regular traffic.
+This design allows iSCSI to support virtual machine storage, snapshots, backups, replication, and more—using the same network that supports regular traffic.

 ---